MystenLabs/walrus-docs/docs/walrus-sites/tutorial-install.md

 ## Installation

-Similar to the `walrus` client cli tool, we currently provide the `site-builder` client binary for macOS (Intel and Apple CPUs), Ubuntu, and Windows:
+Similar to the `walrus` client CLI tool, we currently provide the `site-builder` client binary for macOS (Intel and Apple CPUs), Ubuntu, and Windows:

 | OS      | CPU                   | Architecture                                                                                                                 |